billybrown-iii/bonsai-notes/README.md

 Current features (As of 07/04/22):

-- Navigation of Nodes and Pages to any depth.
+- Creation and navigation of Nodes and Pages to any depth.
-- Saving of content (until browser refresh).
+- Saving of page title and content (until browser refresh).
 - Dark theme toggle.

 ## Dark Theme: